orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 Until then, the app should be described as an MVP for citizen-facing verification, not as evidence of fully exercised real-world verification.

+## Exercise Debt Notice in User Reports

+Generated user-facing reports should include a discreet Exercise Debt notice while the project remains in MVP status.

+Suggested footer text:

+> This verifier is in MVP mode.
+To remove the Exercise Debt notice, the ecosystem requires independent audits of envelopes generated outside the original development environment.

+This notice should not undermine the value of the MVP.

+It should clarify that the verifier may be useful for first-level contestability, but has not yet been validated through broad third-party exercise on real operator-generated materials.

 ## Out of Scope for v0.1.1

 Version `v0.1.1` must not claim or implement: